Elementary key components

 Levels of Progress and Course/Grade Level Completion

-Mastery – student has completed and mastered between 80-100% of course material but did not fulfill the Quarterly Portfolio Requirements.
-OR Student completed and mastered between 80-99% of course material and fulfilled the Quarterly Portfolio Requirements.
+Mastery – student has completed and mastered between 80-100% of course material but did not fulfill the Portfolio Requirements.
+OR Student completed and mastered between 80-99% of course material and fulfilled the Portfolio Requirements.

-Incomplete – Student has not completed or mastered the necessary requirements of the course and did not fulfill the Quarterly Portfolio Requirements.
+Incomplete – Student has not completed or mastered the necessary requirements of the course and did not fulfill the Portfolio Requirements.

 It is in a student’s best interest to complete all of the material to better prepare them for promotion to the next grade level.
 We encourage you to set your goal and expectation for completion.
 If you find that you are struggling to meet that goal, contact your teacher for suggestions and support.